Contents:

 It’s also important to note what you shouldn’t post.
 Since mid-2022, LinkedIn started giving users the option to see less political content, so it’s best to avoid this.
 The platform is also actively reducing low-quality content on the network, such as the excessive use of polls and posts that encourage users to engage via the like/reaction button to boost reach.

-Twitter used to be a dark horse in the B2B marketing race.
-It followed closely behind LinkedIn as the second-largest social media platform for B2B marketing and appeals to a significant number of business decision-makers.
-Users of this platform are also older, more educated, and higher earners, which could well be the people you want to reach.
+X used to be a dark horse in the B2B marketing race.
+It followed closely behind LinkedIn as the second-largest social media platform for B2B marketing and appealed to a significant number of business decision-makers.
+Users of this platform were also older, more educated, and higher earners, which could well be the people you want to reach.

 Remember, social media audiences want community, connection and authenticity.
 So, use straightforward language in your content that acknowledges their challenges and offers ways to tackle them.